benjamin-robertson/stdlib9_readiness_checker/README.md

 Add stdlib9 readiness checker to your Puppetfile and deploy code to your Puppet primary.

-Stdlib readiness checker task and plan accepts 1 parameters.
+Stdlib readiness checker task and plan accepts 1 parameter.

 **Environment:** Required: Name of the environment you wish to scan.
 This could be production, development etc. Note: the plan limits environment names to [valid environment names.][5]

 The plan `stdlib9_readiness_checker` will automatically locate your Puppet primary server.
 To manually target a Puppet server use the task `stdlib9_readiness_checker` and select the desired target.

-These plans should also function when run by [Puppet Bolt.][4]
+This task should also function when run by [Puppet Bolt.][4]

 ## Usage